My First Greenhouse

 Heating depends on the type of plants you are growing, the size of your greenhouse, the glazing and your climate.

-Our helpful staff has formulas to determine the best heating system for your needs and then we’ll even factory modify the cuts and drill points for the heater and/or fan and include those in the installation instructions too!
+We have heating formulas to determine the best system for your needs and then we’ll even factory modify the cuts and drill points for the heater and/or fan and include those in the installation instructions too!
 Check out the various greenhouse heaters that are available for purchase:

 Glass vs. Polycarbonate